xyproto/algernon/README.md

 <img src="https://raw.github.com/xyproto/algernon/master/img/screenshot.png">

 Screenshot of the **prettify** example.
-Served from a single lua script.
+Served from a single Lua script.

-LUA functions for handling requests
+Lua functions for handling requests
 -----------------------------------

 * `content(string)` sets the Content-Type for a page.